 In general, no. Even if you are confident that your decisions or recommendations are not influenced by gifts or favors from vendors, the appearance of influence can be as important as its reality.
 Financial gifts or favors are never permitted.
 Gifts or favors in kind may be accepted if their value is incidental.
 Additional information regarding procurement issues may be obtained from the Director of Resource Management at (314) 935-5024.
-(Procurement Conflict of Interest Policy)
+Refer to the following website for more information: https://wwstl.edu/about/compliance-policies/human-resource-policies/procurement-conflict-interest/